 Nandakanan, literally meaning The Garden of Heavens, is a zoo and a botanical garden located in the capital of Odisha around six km away from the Bhubaneswar-New Railway Station.
 It’s a heaven of nature and an abode for the Indian rock python, white tiger, Indian pangolin, crocodiles, Asiatic lion, etc. The zoo has 34 large aquaria which shelter numerous freshwater fish for your kids’ never-ending love for the gilled species.
 Owing to the flora, it consists of the largest orchid house in Bhubaneswar spread over 5,000 square feet with an immense amount of colour and beauty packed into a house which will leave you swirling around the room full of flowers.

-Do you want to find yourself wandering amidst flora and fauna and enjoy life in the most relaxed way with your kids?
 Arignar Anna Zoological Park, also known as Vandalur Zoo is the ideal place located in Vandalur, a suburb in the southwestern part of Chennai about 31 km away from the city centre and 15 km from the Chennai Airport.
-It is the largest zoo in terms of area covered and is filled with nature’s wonders from sanctuary aviaries and walk-through aviaries to butterfly houses, crocodile enclaves and an aquarium surrounded by a pond.
+It is the largest zoos in India in terms of area covered and is filled with nature’s wonders from sanctuary aviaries and walk-through aviaries to butterfly houses, crocodile enclaves and an aquarium surrounded by a pond.
 Other facilities include treks inside the campus, a snack bar for munching during long walks and an elephant safari in which you get to tour around the zoo on the back of an elephant with an aerial view.
 Stop by this zoo to while away time in the lap of nature with your kids.

 Padmaja Naidu Himalayan Zoological Park, also called the Darjeeling Zoo, is not just another zoo you visit in the other cities.
 It’s the largest high altitude zoo in India located in the town of Darjeeling, West Bengal adjacent to a Buddhist temple.
 In the rocky and mountainous surroundings, this zoo is the perfect one to visit with your little ones and will leave you stunned with its utmost beauty.
 You will see people sliding down the sprawling roads scattered in all directions amidst the inclined gardens and Himalayan animals like Tibetan wolf, Red panda, snow leopard, Siberian tigers, Yaks, Himalayan black bear and some more.
 It also includes a variety of flora in natural environmental settings.
 You can’t miss spotting one of the rarest species in a place where the air is crisp, and the weather is cold.